 One of Android Nation's Jakarta locations.
 Photo via Tech In Asia

 According to the anonymous source, Google has been scouting for a small retail area in the city for some time, with the aim of establishing an "Android experience."
-Think accessories, hands-on demo units, technical assistance, apps on touchscreen monitors, et cetera.
 Read More

 Yesterday, Amazon made waves by announcing what experts are calling "a bajillion new Kindles."
 Pre-orders went live yesterday from Amazon, but if you'd rather pick yours up from a store like they used to do when your parents were kids, Best Buy is now offering you that chance.
 You will have to give up that cardboard grin, though: